ajaychaudhary2/Pytyhon_Questions/README.md

 ## Python Practice Questions Summary

-This README.md provides solutions to various Python practice questions, including:
+This README.md provides Summary of various Python practice questions that are in assignment.ipynb file, including:

 - **Empty List Representation**
 - **Assigning Value in a List**